nop33/si/src/content/custom-page/get-involved.md

   columnsWithButtons:
     - title: "Preferred method: SEPA bank transfer"
       content: |-
-        Name: Association Effective Altruism Geneva (EAGE)
+        Name: Association Effective Altruism Geneva (EAGE)\
         IBAN: CH85 0024 0240 9405 0140X\
-        SWIFT/BIC: UBSWCHZH80A
+        BIC: UBSWCHZH80A
     - title: From D, NL, UK or US?
       content: Please get in touch!
-SI will receive fiscal sponsorship if the collective annual donation volume from abroad is above the equivalent of
+SI can receive fiscal sponsorship if the collective annual donation volume from abroad is above the equivalent of
         $ 50’000.
 textSections: